 7.27.
-The ageing management programme should take into account any interfaces with nuclear security arrangements (including physical and computer security arrangements), such as common power supplies to the equipment used for security and for ageing management purposes, access restrictions for activities related to ageing management, and material movement that could block the views of security surveillance equipment.
+The ageing management programme should take into account any interfaces withbetween safety and nuclear security arrangements (including physical and computer security arrangements), such as common power supplies to the equipment used for security and for ageing management purposes, access restrictions for activities related relating to ageing management, and material movement that could block the views of security surveillance equipment.